-Worthy Walker is a results-driven trial lawyer and problem solver focused primarily on complex business litigation, energy litigation and banking and finance litigation.
+Worthy Walker is a results-driven trial lawyer and problem solver focused primarily on complex business litigation, energy litigation and banking litigation.
 He is known for his direct approach and convincing, quick-on-his-feet courtroom demeanor.
 Worthy handles both prosecution and defense of cases throughout the country, from initial case strategy through trial and appeal.
-He strives to provide clients with the efficient and cost-effective solutions they seek.
+He strives to provide clients with efficient and cost-effective solutions.

-Worthy has been named to the “Texas Super Lawyers” list, a Thomson Reuters service, for in the area of business litigation from 2017 to 2019.
+Worthy has been named to the “Best Lawyers” in America list, by BL Rankings, in commercial litigation.
+Worthy also has been named to the “Texas Super Lawyers” list, a Thomson Reuters service, for in the area of business litigation from 2017 to 2020.
 He was named to the “Texas Rising Stars” list, a Thomson Reuters service, for in the same category from 2009 to 2016.

 Worthy has represented directors and shareholders in partnership and shareholder oppression disputes.
 He also has diverse experience with employment and severance disputes, representing both plaintiffs and defendants in trade secret and non-competition matters, as well as nearly every type of employment claim.